 To thy hands we our souls, Lord, commend.

 We always say how we would “literally” die for our loved ones and friends.
-Well these people literally loved their family and country enough to devote their lives to protecting it.
+Well these people literally loved their family and country enough to devote their lives to protecting them.
 And that deserves the highest respect.